Year 5 2025 - 2026

 Welcome to Year 5!

-In Maths this half term, Year 5 will be focusing on topics including, multiplication and division and fractions.
+In Maths this half term, Year 5 will be focusing on our decimals and percentages topic.

 Reminder - All children in Year 5 should be fluent in their timestables up to 12 x 12 and be secure with the corresponding division facts.
 Please support your child as much as possible by practising them regularly and encoraging them to log onto TTrockstars: